-The pump can either be purchased through your Epilog representative or you can connect your existing compressed air supply to the 1⁄2 inch (6 mm) receptacle at the back of the machine (30PSI max).
+The pump can either be purchased through your Epilog representative or you can existing connect your compressed air supply to the $\frac{1}{4}$ inch (6 mm) receptacle at the back of the machine (30 PSI max).

 Air assist should always be activated during vector cutting operations to reduce the risk of fire!